zlcoburn/k2-improvements/README.md

 Use at your own risk, I'm not responsible for fires or broken dreams.
 But you do get to keep both halves if something breaks.

-## REVAMP

-This is the working state of a complete revamp of the repository, almost everything will be changed.

 ## Installers

 A unified installation menu is _planned_.
 For now each feature can be found under the [features](./features/) directory.
 A `README.md` and installation script `install.sh` are provided for each option.